asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Macros.md

----

-**WARNING!:**
+!!! warning
     Macros are very similar in function to the [Gosub](/Configuration/Dialplan/Subroutines/Gosub) application **which deprecates Macro**.
 This information is here for historical purposes and you should really use Gosub wherever you would have previously used Macro.

----
+[//]: # (end-warning)

 Macro is a dialplan application that facilitates code-reuse within the dialplan.
 That is, a macro, once defined can be called from almost anywhere else within the dialplan using the Macro application or else via flags and arguments for other applications that allow calling macros.